HarryFoster1812/Portfolio-Website/plan.md

 # Wayback machine for website

 Commit url = https://api.github.com/repos/HarryFoster1812/Portfolio-Website/commits
-Combine the list of commits
+Create a dropdown menu of the list of commits
+Once selected the commit would be shown in a frame (i have no idea how im going to do this)